-This Official Statement has been approved by the Board of the District for distribution in accordance with provisions of the SEC's Rule codified at 17 C.F.R.
-Section 240.15c2-12, as amended.
+This Official Statement has been approved by the Board of the District for distribution in accordance with provisions of the Rule.

 The Order approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the reoffering of the Bonds by the Underwriters.